 The main issue with USSD is that it limits the number of characters over the GSM network.
-So for long text, VAS provider does many message transaction to get the string.
+So for long text, the VAS provider does many message transactions to get the string.

 String reaches to the application.

 Application cheeks for the subscription.
-If a mobile user subscribed for service, the USSD application displays the menu to the handset, which asks for facebook user name and password.
+If a mobile user subscribed for service, the USSD application displays the menu to the handset, which asks for a Facebook user name and password.

 After getting a user name and password, an application calls the authentication API of Facebook to get the token.